IBSim/VirtualLab/docs/source/examples.rst

     Sim.Pipe = {'Type':'smooth tube', 'Diameter':0.01, 'Length':0.05}
     Sim.Coolant = {'Temperature':20, 'Pressure':2, 'Velocity':10}

-The *Pipe* dictionary specifies information about the geometry of the pipe, while *Coolant* provides properties about the fluid in the pipe. *CreateHTC* is a boolean flag to indicate if this step is run or if previously calculated values are used.
+The dictionary *Pipe* specifies information about the geometry of the pipe, while *Coolant* provides properties about the fluid in the pipe. *CreateHTC* is a boolean flag to indicate if this step is run or if previously calculated values are used.

 If **ERMES** is to be used for the thermal loading, then this is also launched in this script using the attributes::

     Sim.RunERMES = True
+    Sim.NbProc = 1
     Sim.Current = 1000
     Sim.Frequency = 1e4
-    Sim.EMThreshold = 0.999
+    Sim.Threshold = 0.999

 *Current* and *Frequency* are used by **ERMES** to produce a range of EM results, such as the Electric field (E), the Current density (J) and Joule heating.
 These results are stored in the sub-directory *PreAster* within the simulation directory.